Thank you for joining the Law Union of British Columbia! All the work of the Law Union takes place via Working Groups.

 The Overdose Crisis and Police Accountability Working Group is working to build strategies to end the criminalization of drug users in Vancouver.
 The working group has started researching efforts to lobby the police and municipal representatives to create a “sanctuary city” for drug possession.
 We welcome participation from lawyers, activists, and community members in this effort.
 We are also interested in potentially hosting a hackathon to develop an app responding to a community need with regard to police accountability or drug use.

-The Movement Legal Support and Housing Working Group (MLS) is building legal support capacity for movements, including Indigenous land & water protection and housing activists.
+The Movement Legal Support Working Group (MLS) is building legal support capacity for movements, including Indigenous land & water protection and housing activists.
 Projects include:

 - the feasibility of a dedicated hotline for activists to access legal support for actions and causes; and,